aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-structure-and-content-manipulation/document-headers-footers/_index.md

 ### Where can I learn more about Aspose.Words for Python?

-For more detailed documentation and examples, visit the [official Aspose.Words for Python API Reference](https://reference.aspose.com/words/python-net/).
+For more detailed documentation and examples, visit the [Aspose.Words for Python API Reference](https://reference.aspose.com/words/python-net/).